angrywatermelon69/Telegram-to-Bitmex/README.md

 Open your Telegram Application, or download the (application)[https://telegram.org/] Click here[http://t.me/bitmextestnet_bot] or type in @bitmexTestNet_bot in the telegram search box.
 Click the start button.

+# Test Net Bitcoins
+You will need to fund your bitmex testnet account with some Testnet bitcoins Follow the instructions on the Deposit page - https://testnet.bitmex.com/app/deposit

 # Login
 | Example | Real Login |
 |----------- | ----------|